mpenet/casyn/README.md

 It relies on the perf branch of [Lamina](https://github.com/ztellman/lamina) which hasn't been officialy released yet.
-It is a work in progress.

-Contributions and suggestions are welcome.

 The entire [Cassandra Thrift Api](http://wiki.apache.org/cassandra/API) is supported, this includes CQL support.